General Race Information

 Fluorinated ski wax use is permitted at the Noquemanon Ski Marathon however the race committee strongly encourages participants to use non fluorinated wax if possible.
 We recognize that fluorinated waxes have been shown to have negative environmental and health impacts however given the lack of accessibility for fast and affordable testing there is no way for an event of our size to carry out testing in an equitable way.
 We are encouraged to see more high performance non fluorinated waxes become available to the nordic ski community and we recommend skiers begin using those products.
 Please note that the Noquemanon Trail Network prohibits the application of fluorinated waxes inside the Forestville Trailhead building.

-The Noquemanon will be subject to any pertinent mandates from the Michigan Department of Health and Human Service as well as other state and local municipalities.
-Ski racing and ski events come with inherent risk.
+The Noquemanon, and other ski events, come with inherent risk.
 It is up to each participant to assess their own risk tolerance and at all times make reasonable efforts to ensure the safety of themselves and others both on and off the trail.
-If you assess that the risk to you at this time is too high, we would welcome your participation in the Virtual event.
+If you assess that the risk to you via your participation is too high, we would welcome your participation in the Virtual event.
 If you are registered for an in person event and need to change to the Virtual event for any reason, please contact registration@noquemanon.com and we will be happy to adjust this for you.

 Aid Stations

-There are 8 aid stations located throughout the course.
-Aid stations contain water, Hammer Nutrition HEED, Hammer Nutrition Hammer gels, and available fruit (bananas).
+There are aid stations located throughout the course.
+Aid stations contain water, Hammer Nutrition HEED, Hammer Nutrition Hammer Gels (at select aid stations), and at times other items.
 Due to the nature of the course and available access points, aid stations are not evenly spread out.
 It is strongly advised that skiers carry their own water and/or energy to accommodate for individual needs.

 Aid station #1 – Al Quaal Recreation Area appox 3.5K